Canon S120 vs T3

 It is notable that the S120 offers wifi support, while the T3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the S120 and the T3 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the T3 have been discontinued, but can regularly be found used on ebay.
 The T3 was replaced by the Canon T5, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the S120 and T3 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Canon T3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon S120 or the Canon T3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.